To download a copy of this handbook, click here

 However, if the District makes a FAPE available to the student that conforms to the requirements of Section 504 and nevertheless the parents choose to place the student elsewhere, the District is not required to pay for the student's education at the private school or alternative program, including costs associated with transportation.

-parents have the right to periodic re-evaluations and an evaluation before any significant change in program/service modifications;
+- O. parents have the right to periodic re-evaluations and an evaluation before any significant change in placement;

 If the District refuses to amend the record(s), the parents have the right to request a hearing and/or to attach to the record(s) a statement of why they disagree with the information it contains.

-parents have the right to be notified of their Section 504 rights:
+- U. parents have the right to be notified of their Section 504 rights, including, but not limited to:

-before there is significant change in the Section 504 Plan.
+- 7. before there is significant change in the Section 504 Plan, including concerning student's placement; and

 Due Process Hearing